singram/spring-cloud-microservices/README.md

     `docker-compose [un]pause [person-service|person-recommendation-service|product-recommendation-service]`
 5. Observe Hystrix dashboard for impact `./ms portals` (shows eureka, hystrix & turbine dashboards)

+### Hystrix notes

+- Thread pools are defined by group not by command.
+- Thread pool saturation must be handled outside of Hystrix.
+By it's fundamental nature, if there is not a thread in the pool available Hystrix by definition cannot handle it, even if only to use a fallback.

 ### Turbine - Hystrix Stream aggregation

 - While turbine v1 support property based configuration, turbine v2 only supports discovery explicitly via Eureka.
 Patches seem slow to be propagated by Netflix team.